FilipeBrges/prompt-code-gen/README.md

 ## Scripts

-Use the provided scripts for easy development:
+Use the provided scripts for easy development (work on Linux/macOS and can be used on Windows via WSL or PowerShell):

 ```bash
 # Run backend only